Commencement Day Events

 Wilson College: Lawn in front of Wilcox Hall (north side).

 From 3 p.m. to 5 p.m. that afternoon, and from 9 a.m. to 4:45 p.m. for the rest of the week, diplomas are available in the Office of the Registrar in 101 West College.

 May advanced degree candidates receive their diplomas on Cannon Green.
 The Association of Princeton Graduate Alumni hosts a reception for graduate students and their guests following Commencement.
 More information about the location will be available closer to Commencement.

 If Commencement is moved inside to Jadwin Gymnasium because of severe weather, then all diplomas will be given out at Jadwin.

 ROTC Commissioning Ceremony

 3–5 p.m.
-Exercises take place in the Faculty Room of Nassau Hall.
-New ofﬁcers and their families are invited to a reception in the Memorial Room, Nassau Hall, immediately following the Commissioning Ceremony.
+The ceremony will take place in the Faculty Room of Nassau Hall where Major General H. R. McMaster will administer the Army Oath of Office to the cadets and President Eisgruber will award the Commissions.
+New ofﬁcers and their families and guests are invited to a reception at Chancellor Green immediately following the Commissioning Ceremony.